twandylue/dotnet-formatter-in-GitHooks/README.md

 Introduce how to use dotnet format in Git Hooks.

-> Check coding format with `.editorconfig` in CI pipelines in GitLab.
+> Check coding style with `dotnet format` and `.editorconfig` in CI pipelines in GitLab.
 > See [my demo project in GitLab](https://gitlab.com/my-group1177/format-in-ci-demo) for more details.

 ## Prerequisite